localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 {{< img-simple src="localstack-web-app-running-locally.png" alt="LocalStack Web App running locally">}}

+### Testing

 With the ability to deploy our application locally we are able to develop and test various flows manually, for example if one can sign up, which involves Cognito and a few Lambdas.

-Deploying the application locally allows us to run our integration test suite against it.
+Deploying the application locally further allows us to run our integration test suite against it.
 This includes testing end-to-end flows that involve Lambdas and SQS queues, Cognito triggers and authentication flows, and a DynamoDB-powered persistence layer with asynchronous stream handlers.
 The local integration suite enables us to eliminate cloud-based developer environments and use emulated resources to test our infrastructure locally with the highest level of fidelity.

 For example, in the signup process, our application logic performs the following steps: